bcorrel2/Tweet-chan/README.md

 Current inactive accounts include:
     @TweetChan28

+***Update Notes***
+-Program now reads text.txt every hour.
+This will allow new tweets added to the file to quickly and eaily be added into the bots database.
+In previous versions, the bot had to be stopped before the tweets could be changed.

 ***Conception***

 Tweet-chan was concieved and programmed at the 2016 HackIllinois Hackathon.
 The goal of Tweet-chan was to develop a powerful script with real world implictions using simple python code.
 After reading an article about Twitter-bots, I stumbled upon Tweepy, an API that intrigued me.
 Thus, I decided to use it to create my own personal Twitter-bot.